jcszymansk/scopes/README.md

 To use the build macros the class _must_ implement the ```scopes.ScopeSyntax``` interface or be annotated with ```@:build(scopes.Syntax.build())```

+All the build macros expand into expression macros to do the work, hence they should not be in conflict with other build macros.

 ### Scope exit, autoclose variables:

 No difference from the expression macro, the block doesn't need any metadata, if any annotated